On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: No Local Minima in the Wasserstein Geometry

 Let $\mu$ and $\nu$ be two probability measures with finite Coulomb energy.
-We write, once again, the Hahn-Jordan decomposition $\mu - \nu = \mu_+ -\nu_-$.
-From the result of Section \ref{SecCriticalPoints}, we know that at a critical point which is not the global minimum, $\mu_+$ cannot have a density w.r.t. the Lebesgue measure.
-We study what happens if $\mu_-$ is singular, in a precise sense.
-The point of interest, to be able to use Lemma \ref{lemma:estim heat general}, will be the growth of $\mu_+(B(x,r))$ on the support of $\mu_+$ as $r$ tends to 0.
+Once again we write the Hahn-Jordan decomposition $\mu - \nu = \mu_+ -\nu_-$.
+From the result of Section \ref{SecCriticalPoints}, we know that at a critical point that is not the global minimum, $\mu_+$ has an empty interior support.

+We study what happens if $\mu_+$ is singular in the sense that the growth of $\mu_+(B(x,r))$ on the support of $\mu_+$ as $r$ tends to 0.
 We prove the following lemma: